MC-161/StageOps/README.md

 - If you encounter any issues while running `mvn clean install`, make sure all dependencies are correctly downloaded and try running the command again.
 ```

-This is the **Installation and Running** section in raw markdown format for you.
-You can now include it directly in your `README.md` file or elsewhere!
-Let me know if you need any further adjustments.

 ## Conclusion